mikeinspace/Glyphs/README.md

 ## The Provable Burn Address

 While the XCP-20 protocol allowed deployers to choose their own burn address and encouraged to use a vanitygen, for user confidence a singular vanity burn address should be chosen for Glyphs.
 This also will allow a clean way for indexers to determine what is (or isn't) a Glyph based on intent.
 We propose: TBD.
 See: https://gobittest.appspot.com/ProofOfBurn

+## Unknowns that might impact the deployment of Glyphs in its current proposed form

+- Timeline of PSBT/Atomic swap readiness on Counterparty
+- Liklihood of having sub-asset issuance be possible on numerics
+- Changes in Dispenser behaviour that may prevent opening dispensers on burn addresses (no ownership)